|

 the deck of a boat like a fish.
 It's all rather

-initiative and what we've come to demand from
+intuitive and what we've come to expect from

 Ariel